5 Triathlon Rules That Might Get You Accidentally Disqualified

 As you progress from casual triathlons to competitive, this suggested code of etiquette quite often becomes legitimized, with varying degrees of consequence.
 We looked into the major endurance triathlon rulebooks to find the rules you might actually get disqualified for:

-3. Swim Clockwise
+3. Swim Clockwise (unless specified)

 A common rule in most triathlons, every cyclist must wear a helmet, make sure your chinstraps are completely fastened before you mount your bike.
 What’s the consequence of not buckling all fasteners on your helmet?
 Immediate disqualification.